 Treatment of Sleep Apnea is primarily with CPAP and Oral Appliances.
 A side effect of oral appliance therapy is bite changes.
 Studies have shown that over long term treatment there are rarely TMD problems whether or not their are bite changes.
 The bite changes seen in treating sleep apnea with an oral appliance are similar to those seen when wearing a diagnostic neuromuscular orthotic.
 THESE CHANGES ARE ACTUALLY THE PHYSIOLOGIC HEALING THAT OCCURS DURING THE NIGHT WITH ORAL APPLIANCES.
 The normal advice is to do morning exercises to return the bite to its original pathology (I call this position pathologic because it does not allow for normal breathing the single most important function of the jaw, and tongue)

-The use of neuromuscular diagnostic orthotics combined with oral appliances for treating sleep apnea will allow more permanent changes to occur and this healed position may be the ultimate cure for sleep apnea.
-To better understand Neuromuscular Dentistry I suggest reading…..http://www.sleepandhealth.com/neuromuscular-dentistry
+The use of Neuromuscular Diagnostic Orthotics combined with oral appliances for treating sleep apnea will allow more permanent changes to occur and this healed position may be the ultimate cure for sleep apnea.
+To better understand Neuromuscular Dentistry I suggest reading…..https://www.sleepandhealth.com/neuromuscular-dentistry

-Migraines, Morning Headaches and nocturnal headaches are usually associated with pathologic jaw positioning that does not maintain a health airway or with nociceptive input into the Trigeminal Nervous System.
-Neuromuscular Dentistry lets the clinician utilize sophisticated measurements to idealize bite and jaw position to physioogic healthy positions.
+Migraines, Morning Headaches and nocturnal headaches are usually associated with pathologic jaw positioning that does not maintain a healthy airway or with nociceptive input into the Trigeminal Nervous System.
+Neuromuscular Dentistry lets the clinician utilize sophisticated measurements to idealize bite and jaw position to physiogic healthy positions.